Five Common Reasons For Electric Motor Failure 1

 Damage due to dust particles :

-• The presence of dust and other pollutants can destroy the electric motor parts and can lead to its abnormal functioning.
+• Dust and other pollutants can destroy the electric motor parts and lead to their abnormal functioning.

-• It could either lead to corrosion or abrasion of electric motor parts and disrupt the current running inside it.
+• It could lead to corrosion or abrasion of electric motor parts and disrupt the current inside.

 Presence of moisture :

-• In a basic electrical component, the involvement of moisture can result in damage to that particular component.
-Still, when we talk about electric motors, the presence of moisture can have extreme consequences.
+• Moisture can damage a basic electrical component.
+Still, when it comes to electric motors, moisture can have extreme consequences.

-• When particles present in the air mix with moisture, it leads to the formation of highly corrosive substances that directly hampers the lifespan of electric motors.
+• When particles in the air mix with moisture, highly corrosive substances form, directly hampering the lifespan of electric motors.

-• Ensure to store your motors safely when you are not using them; else, coming in contact with moisture will destroy them.
+• Store your motors safely when you are not using them; otherwise, coming in contact with moisture will destroy them.

 Resistance :

 • One of the major reasons behind electric motor failure is low resistance, and it is the most complicated one to overcome.
-Low resistance is caused due to overheating of parts, corrosion, or other physical damages.
+Overheating parts, corrosion, or other physical damages cause low resistance.

-• This disturbs the isolation between motor windings and conductors, resulting in short circuits and leakages, thereby leading to motor failure.
+• This disturbs the isolation between motor windings and conductors, resulting in short circuits and leakages, which can lead to motor failure.

-• The only possible solution to low resistance is to check the signs of wear and tear of the motor and be immediately replaced as and when required.
+• The only possible solution to low resistance is to check the motor’s signs of wear and tear and be immediately replaced as and when required.

 Failure due to vibration :